USING IRONBARCODE

 How to Read a Barcode from Camera in VB .NET: Figure 4 - Installing IronBarcode through Visual Studio's Package Manager

-Step3: Reading the Barcode from the Camera
+Step 3: Reading the Barcode from the Camera

 To scan the feed and capture the image from the camera, we need the AForge Library.
-Install it as below from the NuGet package manager
+Install it as below from the NuGet package manager.

 How to Read a Barcode from Camera in VB .NET: Figure 5 - AForge library package's that are found in Visual Studio Package Manager

-The next step is to add the PictureBox control from ToolBox to the forms.
+The next step is to add the PictureBox control from the ToolBox to the forms.
 This is used to capture the image from the camera.

 How to Read a Barcode from Camera in VB .NET: Figure 6 - Adding the PictureBox control